-Although our parent survey participation rate fluctuated over the last four years, we were able to maintain an 8-10% participation rate.
+Although our parent survey participation rate fluctuated over the last four years, we were able to increase the participation rate this last year.
 We are continuing to work on this area to further engage our parents and to elicit more responses to get a better understanding of our stakeholders.

 Even with the changes in the number of LCAP input participants, we maintained a high level of overall satisfaction with the school.
 We were able to do this through stakeholder engagement, consistent and clear communication, building of partnerships in the community, maintaining a safe learning environment, hosting parent trainings and events, and ensuring the school is participating in proper oversight practices.